siconge/MRTS-Data-ETL-and-Time-Series-Analysis/README.md

 ### 2.1 The ETL Process

-The ETL process, which stands for Extract, Transform, Load, is a crucial step in data integration and preparation for analysis.
-It involves extracting data from one or more source systems, transforming it into a suitable format or structure, and then loading it into a target data repository, such as a data warehouse or a database.
-Here's a high-level overview of the ETL process:
+The integrated ETL process for the MRTS dataset involves:

-Extract: In this phase, data is collected from one or more source systems including databases and files.
-This project extracts the data from an Excel file separated in worksheets.
-Only the *Not-Adjusted* data and the columns of Kind of Business and all 12 months are retained in the MRTS.
-Any extraneous data including data aggregation rows or columns are be considered.
-In this project, the process is realized by preliminary data cleaning and manipulation in DataFrames read from the source Excel using Pandas ExcelFile.
+1. **Extract**: Data is extracted from an Excel file containing multiple worksheets, but only the *Not-Adjusted* data and the columns for *Kind of Business* and all 12 months are retained.
+Any extraneous data, including aggregation rows or columns, is excluded.
+This extraction process is facilitated by preliminary data cleaning and manipulation using `pandas.ExcelFile`.

-Transform: Data is transformed into a consistent format suitable for analysis.
-This project automates the transforming process through a Python script to output CSV files by using `pandas.to_csv`.
+2. **Transform**: Preliminary data cleaning and manipulation are performed within the DataFrames, which are then exported to CSV files.
+The transformation process is automated using a CSV extraction script that outputs CSV files through the `pandas.to_csv` function.

-Load: The transformed data is loaded into a target data repository.
-This repository can be a data warehouse, a data lake, a relational database, or other storage systems.
-This project uses a Python installation script relying on `SQLAlchemy.create_engine` and `mysql.connector` for database connectivity and creates the *mrts* database in the MySQL Server if it does not already exist.
-It then creates all the tables in the database from the exported CSV files.
+3. **Load**: The CSV files are loaded into a MySQL database as tables.
+A database creation script utilizes `sqlalchemy.create_engine` and `mysql.connector` for database connectivity.
+This script creates the *mrts* database in MySQL (if it does not already exist) and loads the CSV files into the database as tables.

-In summary, integrated ETL process in Python code for the MRTS dataset involves implementing direct import of data from the raw Excel in Pandas DataFrames, preliminary data cleaning and manipulation in DataFrames before outputting, exporting DataFrames to CSV files, and loading CSV files into a MySQL database as tables.

-ETL processing is highly customizable and Python adds the additional benefits of straightforward analysis and display of data through libraries such as Pandas, Matplotlib, and Numpy.
-It allows for more automations leading to greater efficiency and increased productivity.

-The real-time insights that benefit from the integrated process provides convenience during the data transformation process to monitor the results of each operation and provide immediate feedback to facilitate timely decision-making.
-Any changes or adjustments required during the ETL process could be immediately accounted for in the subsequent analysis stage.

 [Back to top](#Index)

 ### 2.2 Data Exploration

-The data of Monthly Retail Trade Survey (MRTS) released by *[census.gov](https://www.census.gov/retail/index.html)* is gathered from retail businesses to provide information about the retail sector's performance in the United States.
+The data for the Monthly Retail Trade Survey (MRTS) released by the *[U.S. Census Bureau](https://www.census.gov/retail/index.html)* is gathered from retail businesses to provide information about the retail sector's performance in the United States.

-The raw Excel is separated by one worksheet per year, from 1992 to 2021.
-In each worksheet it lists the estimated monthly economic activity in the retail sector on a per month basis.
-The spending data is broken out by industry (sector), idenftied by one or several numeric codes.
-The data is in millions of dollars.
-Note that only the sales data for the first 2 months of 2021 are provided, so it is necessary to distinguish its table structure from other years.
+The raw Excel data is organized with one worksheet per year, from 1992 to 2021.
+Each worksheet lists the estimated monthly economic activity in the retail sector on a per-month basis.
+The spending data is broken down by industry (sector) and identified by one or several numeric codes.
+The data is presented in millions of dollars.
+Note that only the sales data for the first two months of 2021 are provided, and it is necessary to distinguish its table structure from other years.

-If the data do not meet publication standards due to high sampling variability, or if there are other concerns about the quality of the estimates, they are shown as *(S)*, and considered "suppressed".
-This type of value is supposed to be converted to a *null*.
-However, according to actual needs, it can be left as is without conversion during the transform process.
-When analysis involves any including *(S)*, it will be reviewed and handled on a case-by-case basis.
-For instance, under Section 3.4, a couple of missing data occuring in 2020 under men's clothing stores category are treated by imputation using linear method.
+If the data does not meet publication standards due to high sampling variability or other quality concerns, it is shown as *(S)* and considered "suppressed."
+These values should be converted to null.
+However, they can be left as is without conversion during the transform process if needed.
+When analysis involves any *(S)* values, they will be reviewed and handled on a case-by-case basis.
+For instance, under Section 3.3, missing data for men's clothing stores in 2020 were treated by imputation using a linear method.

-There are two main categories of estimates: *Non-adjusted* and *Adjusted*. *Non-adjusted* is the raw sales data, while *Adjusted* are the estimates presents sales data that has been adjusted for seasonal variations, holidays, or other factors to provide a more accurate picture of monthly sales trends.
-For the purposes of the analysis of this project, the *Non-adjusted* is to be worked with.
+There are two main categories of estimates: *Non-adjusted* and *Adjusted*. *Non-adjusted* is the raw sales data, while *Adjusted* are the estimates presents sales data adjusted for seasonal variations, holidays, or other factors to provide a more accurate picture of monthly sales trends.
+For the purposes of this project's analysis, the *Non-adjusted* data was used.

 [Back to top](#Index)

 ### 2.3 Data Preparation

-The detailed data preparation process performed in this project is described step by step in the following Python script.

 ```python